-- Each Digital Device will be recorded and logged to an individual student with a unique reference number. - The Academy's Digital Devices must have a lock code enabled which is automatically activated after a short period of time when any Digital Device is not in use. - If the Digital Device is left unattended, the device lock should be activated. - Digital Devices are covered under the Academy's insurance for damage and theft only.
-The Digital Devices Rules MUST be followed as a condition of the insurance. - The Digital Devices MUST be in the complete, supplied case at all times. - The Academy reserves the right to check digital devices for any breach of the rules. - The student will: - Be responsible for the care and safe keeping of their Digital Devices at all times
+- Each Digital Device will be recorded and logged to an individual student with a unique reference number. - The Academy's Digital Devices must have a lock code enabled which is automatically activated after a short period of time when any Digital Device is not in use. - If the Digital Device is left unattended, the device lock should be activated. - Digital Devices are covered under the Academy's insurance for damage and theft only. - The Digital Devices Rules MUST be followed as a condition of the insurance. - The Digital Devices MUST be in the complete, supplied case at all times. - The Academy reserves the right to check digital devices for any breach of the rules. - The student will: - o Be responsible for the care and safe keeping of their Digital Devices at all times - Share their Digital Device screen-lock passcode with their parents/guardians and permit them access to review work, read school newsletters and oversee the safe and proper use of the device. - Ensure that there is enough free space on their Digital Devices to store any work that they may be asked to do. - Bring their Digital Devices into the Academy each morning fully charged and ready for use in lessons.
+Parents/guardians agree that they will ensure that Digital Devices are charged overnight in a public place in the student's home. - Hand their Digital Devices to the teacher when leaving the classroom during a lesson, unless otherwise instructed by the teacher.

+- Place the Digital Devices in a recognised secure place should the student need to leave it unattended. - Report a missing Digital Device to the police within 24 hours, if a Digital Device is lost or stolen, and obtain an incident number, which must be supplied immediately to the academy. - Report any damaged, lost or theft of the Digital Device to the Academy within 7 days.

+• The student will not:

+- Use the Digital Devices outside the main building without supervision by a member of staff. - Use the Digital Devices during break and lunch times without permission from a member of teaching staff. - Use the Digital Devices in a public place, as this increases the chances of theft. - O Take the Digital Devices to a non-approved external repair company as it will invalidate the warranty and we cannot guarantee the quality of repairs. - Leave the Digital Devices unattended: in school (unless it is held in a secure place), in a public place or in plain sight within any vehicle.

+Charges

-- Share their Digital Device screen-lock passcode with their parents/guardians and permit them access to review work, read school newsletters and oversee the safe and proper use of the device. - Ensure that there is enough free space on their Digital Devices to store any work that they may be asked to do. - Bring their Digital Devices into the Academy each morning fully charged and ready for use in lessons.
-Parents/guardians agree that they will ensure that Digital Devices are charged overnight in a public place in the student's home. - Hand their Digital Devices to the teacher when leaving the classroom during a lesson, unless otherwise instructed by the teacher. - Place the Digital Devices in a recognised secure place should the student need to leave it unattended. - Report a missing Digital Device to the police within 24 hours, if a Digital Device is lost or stolen, and obtain an incident number, which must be supplied immediately to the academy. - Report any damaged, lost or theft of the Digital Device to the Academy within 7 days. - The student will not: - $\circ~$ Use the Digital Devices outside the main building without supervision by a member of staff. - Use the Digital Devices during break and lunch times without permission from a member of teaching staff. - Use the Digital Devices in a public place, as this increases the chances of theft. - Take the Digital Devices to a non-approved external repair company as it will invalidate the warranty and we cannot guarantee the quality of repairs. - Leave the Digital Devices unattended: in school (unless it is held in a secure place), in a public place or in plain sight within any vehicle. - Charges - A table of charges for damages to the Digital Device, or the loss or damage of any accessories, will be published each year by the Academy.
-In the event of the Digital Device being damaged when not in any supplied, complete and protective case, the full cost of any repairs will be charged. - There will be a charge (at the discretion of the Academy) up to the full value of a replacement Digital Device if it is lost or willfully damaged. - The above charges will also apply if your child causes damage to another student's Digital Device. - A charge for the full purchase cost will be levied for uninsured loss, malicious damage and/or failure to return a Digital Device after a student has left the academy.
+- ← A table of charges for damages to the Digital Device, or the loss or damage of any accessories, will be published each year by the Academy. - → In the event of the Digital Device being damaged when not in any its supplied, complete and protective case, an additional cost may the full cost of any repairs will be charged. - There will be an additional charge (at the discretion of the Academy) up to the full value of a replacement Digital Device if it is lost or willfully damaged. - The above charges will also apply if your child causes damage to another student's Digital Device. - A charge for the full purchase cost will be levied for uninsured loss, malicious damage and/or failure to return a Digital Device after a student has left the academy. - o iPads are entrusted to the students care at all times, if the ipad is lost or sustains damage, students and their families are required to pay for repair costs.

-Table of charges 2022/23:
+Table of charges 2023/24: